 The feedback request email

-If you’re looking for ways to improve your customer experience, a good place to start is to gage the satisfaction level of your current customers.
+If you’re looking for ways to improve your customer experience, a good place to start is gauging satisfaction levels of your current customers.

 Use an autoresponder email to periodically reach out for feedback which you can then analyze to highlight any areas for improvement.